GfSE/SAF-Specification/stereotypes.md

 ### Documentation
+<html>Stereotype realizes multiple Concepts:<BR><BR><UL><LI>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#SRderivingFromSHR'>SRderivingFromSHR</A><BR><BR><BR>SRderivingFromSHR: Specifies the fact that a System Requirement is derived from a Stakeholder Requirement.
+Note: It may be used in a customer supplier relationship situation and supports the V Model concept of "External Unit Specification".
+See [VXT].<BR><BR><BR>Usage in Viewpoints:<BR></LI><LI>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#SRderivingFromSR'>SRderivingFromSR</A><BR><BR><BR>SRderivingFromSR: Specifies the fact that System Requirements are derived from a Stakeholder Requirement. <BR>Note: This is the relationship of requirements of different architectural levels.
+When the team responsible for the subsystem has direct access to the full upstream requirements set, then no subcontractor relationship needs to be established.<BR><BR><BR>Usage in Viewpoints:<BR></LI>

 ### Realizes
 [SRderivingFromSHR](developing-saf/concept/concepts.md#SRderivingFromSHR)<BR><BR>Specifies the fact that a System Requirement is derived from a Stakeholder Requirement.
 Note: It may be used in a customer supplier relationship situation and supports the V Model concept of "External Unit Specification".
 See [VXT].<BR>